-Utilize 2010 Census data and latest available American Community Survey data to identify changes to EJ areas and evaluate impacts of plans and programs on these areas.
+Utilize 2020 Census data and latest available American Community Survey data to identify changes to EJ areas and evaluate impacts of plans and programs on these areas.
 Continue outreach and activities to meet the requirements of Title VI.
+Work with the Department to ensure Transportation Equity is observed throughout all phases of project development.